afreenpoly/Product-Management-App-Web/readme.md

 # Product Management App Web

-Welcome to the Product Management App Web repository!
-This repository contains the web application for managing products.
+This project is a Spring Boot web application for managing products.
+It provides RESTful endpoints for retrieving all products, fetching a product by ID or name, and adding new products.
+The app uses Spring Data JPA for database interaction and entity mapping.

 ## Installation